hakobe/homura/README.md

 # homura

-This is IRC bouncer written in JavaScript for Node.js.
+This is the IRC bouncer written in JavaScript for Node.js.

 The name "homura" is from [madoka](http://www.madoka.org/) which is the IRC bouncer I used first ;)